dr-jpk/weather-forecast/final_report.md

     - Date: replaced by Day, Month, Year variables
     - Location: replaced by longitude, latitude and elevation coordinates
     - NearestBureauStationNr: only of interest for cross-checking or extending the data
-    - WindGustDir, WindDir9am,WindDir3pm: all replaced by sine and cosine variables
+    - WindGustDir, WindDir9am, WindDir3pm: all replaced by sine and cosine variables

-Thus the cleaned dataset for modeling purposes includes the following variables:
+Thus, the cleaned dataset for modeling purposes includes the following variables:
 >["Day", "Month", "Year", "Location_Latitude", "Location_Longitude", "Location_Elevation", "MinTemp", "MaxTemp", "Evaporation", "Sunshine", "WindGustSpeed", "WindGustDir_cos", "WindGustDir_sin", "WindDir9am_cos", "WindDir9am_sin", "WindDir3pm_cos", "WindDir3pm_sin", "WindSpeed9am", "WindSpeed3pm", "Humidity9am", "Humidity3pm", "Pressure9am", "Pressure3pm", "Cloud9am", "Cloud3pm", "Temp9am", "Temp3pm", "Rainfall", "RainToday", "RainTomorrow"]

-After cleaning the data for our initial variables we can create new features that may be more informative for the target variable.
+After cleaning the data for our initial variables, we can create new features that may be more informative for the target variable.
 For example, create a new feature that combines wind direction and wind speed.